gpreis/weather/README.md

 - Follow Better Specs guidelines for testing
 - Use RuboCop Rails Omakase configuration
 - Write descriptive commit messages
-- Include tests for new features (using better specs specification)
+- Include tests for new features using Better Specs methodology
 - Update documentation as needed